 - Above 50 years

-Ratio scale is the most informative scale and it tells precisely about the order and number of objects between the value of the scale.
+A ratio scale is the most informative scale and it tells precisely about the order and number of objects between the value of the scale- where zero is one of the quantitative data options.
 Ratio scale allows a researcher to apply any statistical technique including geometric and harmonic mean.

 Apart from the above-mentioned differences, it is important that a researcher understands the different scales of measurement to be able to see the distinctive differences.
 Based on the understanding of different levels of measurement, a researcher can dictate which statistical analysis is required.